ramrodo/personal-website-with-gatsby/README.md

-# personal-website-with-gatsby
+# Personal Website with Gatsby

-This project is based on the course "Crea un sitio personal con Gatsby" from https://codigofacilito.com
+This project is based on the course "Crea un sitio personal con Gatsby" of CodigoFacilito.com (https://codigofacilito.com/cursos/sitio-persional-gatsby)